 - Click on the Change Settings button, and here you can choose

 - Increase task priority if three consecutive scheduled runs are missed.

 - Click on the Choose button to select drives

 - Make sure to choose the Optimize drives option.

 If you want to do that instantly, you also have the Optimize drive button up front.

-Here you can choose to defragment your disks on a daily, weekly or monthly basis, or if you have an old system, which is slow one and lacks in resources, you can remove the scheduled defragmentation option (uncheck the ‘Run on a Schedule’ option), and defragment it manually whenever you are not working on your computer.
+Windows 7 had a precise scheduler.
+Here you can choose to defragment your disks on a daily, weekly, or monthly basis, or if you have an old system, which is slow and lacks resources, you can remove the scheduled defragmentation option (uncheck the ‘Run on a Schedule’ option), and defragment it manually whenever you are not working on your computer.

 I highly recommend you perform it weekly for HDD and monthly for SSD.
 The later life span depends on how many times they are re-written, hence lower the better.
 Most SSD has an overprovisioning feature that takes care of speed and optimization.